anmolali5811/Algo-Vision/README.md

 - Convex Hull
 - Binary Search Game
 - Recursion Tree
-- Turing Machine

-I have implemented a total of `23 algorithms` so far.
+I have implemented a total of `20 algorithms` so far.
 And will try to add more later.

 ## Algorithms implemented